Does Medicare Cover Antidepressants?

 Key Takeaways

-• Most Medicare prescription drug coverage (Part D) will pay a portion of your costs for antidepressants.
-Some people with low income, and who need assistance paying for prescription drugs, can qualify for Extra HelpExtra Help is a financial assistance program that helps people with low incomes pay for Medicare Part D coverage. .
+- Some people who need assistance paying for prescription drugs, can qualify for Extra HelpExtra Help is a financial assistance program that helps people with low incomes pay for Medicare Part D coverage. .

-• Because antidepressants are included in prescription drug protected classes, Medicare must pay for a brand name or generic option.
+- Because antidepressants are included in prescription drug protected classes, plans must pay for a brand name or generic option.

 Keep reading to learn more about antidepressants and Medicare coverage.